diraven/furhexchat/README.md

 * `/fmode all` - will show all messages.
 * `/fmode odd` - will output messages with odd case numbers only, or those with undetected case.
 * `/fmode even` - will output messages with even case numbers only, or those with undetected case.

+## Log

+Sometimes filtering and/or highlighting can go wrong.
+All the messages are pasted as is into the "Log" tab of the hexchat, without any modifications.
+Please, remember to post relevant part of the log along with the issue.